kwanj-k/Book_A_Meal/README.md

 | PUT      /orders/orderId       | Modify an order                         |
 | GET      /orders               | Get all the orders                      |

-#### Contribution
-Fork the repo, create a PR to this repository's develop.

 ## Authors

 * **Kelvin Mwangi** - *Initial work* - [kwanj-k](https://github.com/kwanj-k)